-During his reign three things troubled King David greatly, they were the location of the altar for the temple, the incident with Uriah and the taunts of the Israelite tribes over his marriage to Batsheva.
+Three things troubled King David greatly, they were the location of the altar for the temple, the incident with Uriah and the taunts of the Israelite tribes over his marriage to Batsheva.
 In David's eagerness to decapitate Goliath the Philistine giant, his helper Uriah the Hittite diverted David's divine ‘destiny’ by requesting and receiving a right to marry from among any of the Jewish women of Israel.
 This misappropriation caused King David tremendous suffering through a series of tragic events that ultimately led to the division of the Israelite nation.

 Then, toward the end of King David’s life he did something very strange.
 Against Jewish law and the wishes of Yoav, his most loyal and senior general, the King ordered the army to take a census of the tribes in Israel's North and Yehuda in the South.
 The commentaries consider this lapse, a transgression of The Kings supreme providential confidence, but this time, in his old age, King David doubted the nation would continue to support him.
-His insecurity developed through punishing events for his impetuous acts.
-It is said to have caused him to order the census, usually reserved for a holy purpose, but here it was to satisfy his nagging desire and to remind his restless nation of his status.
+Perhaps his insecurity developed through punishing events for his impetuous acts.
+It is said to have caused him to order the census, usually reserved for a holy purpose, but here it may have been to satisfy his nagging desire and to remind his restless nation of his status.

-Locating the altar for the temple was no simple matter, the laws are precisely established and every scholar of Israel’s tribes would have known and opined them.
+Locating the altar for the temple was no simple matter.
+The laws are precisely established and every scholar of Israel’s tribes would have known and opined them.
 King David had struggled with many of the brightest scholars, including Do’eg his most vocal opponent, to determine its location.
 It is said David wanted to build in the middle of the mountain, but Do’eg ridiculed him for such thought.
 Any move by him to ‘force’ this decision would have been pounced on by the most senior tribal scholars and leaders who opposed his leadership.
-The end of the plague presented the sometimes apparently, impetuous King the perfect national moment to purchase the site, build an altar and make a burnt offering as a sacrifice for himself and perhaps even on behalf of his confounded nation.
+The end of the plague presented the sometimes apparently, impetuous King the perfect national moment to purchase the site, build an altar and make a burnt offering as a sacrifice for himself and perhaps on behalf of his confounded nation.
 In doing so and against the law of the day, he enabled the status of his private altar (bamah) to become communal thus establishing its location on the top of Mount Moriah.

 The law of the temple altar location stipulates it as the site where Isaac was offered by Abraham as a sacrifice.
 No other location could bestow permanence deserving of God’s Home and indeed the first and second temples at the site Prophet Gad enabled and King David prescribed were eventually destroyed.
 Maimonides suggested that Moses wisely chose not to mention Jerusalem.
 Had he done so, the non-Jewish nations would have realized Jerusalem's singular importance to the Jewish people, and they would have fought fiercely to prevent it from falling into Israel's hands.
 Did King David know his alternative location would preserve the real site for the future?